ghoomfrog/universe/computer science/fork routing protocol.md

 > **Note** All [chains](https://github.com/ghoomfrog/universe/blob/main/computer%20science/chain.md) described in this document have 8-bit chainlets.

-The Fork Routing Protocol (FRP) is a routing protocol where each router is configured with one input line, two routes, an output port.
+The Fork Routing Protocol (FRP) is a routing protocol where each router is configured with one input line, two routes, and an output port.

 This configuration allows routers to be accessed using relative addresses where each bit corresponds to a route.
 The destination router sends the payload through its output port.